flatcar/flatcar-mastodon/README.md

 # flatcar-mastodon
 Automation for deploying a Mastodon node on Flatcar.

-The files and config snippets in this repository allow to fully auto-provision a Mastodon node on Flatcar container linux.
+The files and config snippets in this repository allow to fully auto-provision a Mastodon node on Flatcar Container Linux.
 Set-up and configuration is automated via Ignition.
 Only instance-specific parameters need to be provided.